context-labs/autodoc/.autodoc/docs/markdown/src/cli/commands/index/convertJsonToMarkdown.md

 [View code on GitHub](https://github.com/context-labs/autodoc/blob/master/src/cli/commands/index/convertJsonToMarkdown.ts)

 The code in this file is responsible for converting JSON files to Markdown format in the Clockwork project.
-It exports a single function `convertJsonToMarkdown`, which takes an `AutodocConfig` object as input.
+It exports a single function `convertJsonToMarkdown`, which takes an `AutodocRepoConfig` object as input.
 This object contains the project name, input root directory, and output root directory.

 The function performs two main tasks: